A2Amir/ETL-Data-Pipelines/README.md

 * When I say **delete data**, I mean that deleting rows and columns that have more than %95 constantly missing values and deleting these rows and columns has no effect on the analysis.

 * The process of **filling in missing values** is called **imputation**.
 A few ways to impute are using the mean or median or mode so that you don't have to delete entire rows or columns of data.
 Another common method especially for time series data is to use **Forward Fill** (values are pushed forward down to replace any empty values) or **Backward Fill** (Backward Fill does the opposite,values move up to fill in empty values).
 These technique really only work if the data is ordered by time.

 * Filling in missing values can be somewhat of an art and you'll need to test how different strategies affect the results of your Machine Learning models.

+Check this [Jupyter notebook](https://github.com/A2Amir/ETL-Data-Pipelines/blob/master/codes/10_imputations.ipynb) for more infomation.

+## Duplicate Data

+A data set might have duplicate data: in other words, A same record is represented multiple times.
+Sometimes, it's easy to find and eliminate duplicate data like when two records are exactly the same.
+At other times, duplicate data is hard to spot.Check this [Jupyter notebook]() for more infomation.